Saifa36622/DRL_HW2/README.md

 we will evaluate each algorithm first then compare it to each other and to understand each algorithm behavior and to selected the best performance for each algorithm ,we will find tune each hyperparameter as follow

 1. epsilon decay -> to analyze explore and exploit behavior of each algorithm
+- compare between
+    - Normal epsilon decay rate : 0.9997
+    - Increase epsilon decay rate : 0.9998
+    - Decrease epsilon decay rate : 0.9996

-2. num action + discretize weight -> -> analyze the effec of resolutions of each algorithm
+2. num action + discretize weight -> analyze the effec of resolutions of each algorithm
+   - compare between
+        - Normal space :
+           - num_of_action = 5
+            - action_range = [-12.0, 12.0]
+            - discretize_state_weight = [10,20, 2, 2]
+        - more space :
+           - num_of_action = 7
+            - action_range = [-12.0, 12.0]
+            - discretize_state_weight = [20,30, 5, 5]
+        - less space :
+           - num_of_action = 3
+            - action_range = [-12.0, 12.0]
+            - discretize_state_weight = [5,10, 2, 2]
+4. leaning rate -> analyze the effec how much new information overrides old Q-values

-3. leaning rate
+   - Normal leaning rate : 0.3
+    - Increase epsilon decay rate : 0.7
+    - Decrease epsilon decay rate : 0.1

+6. discount factor -> analyze how Q-values change over time with different 𝛾 settings
+   - compare between
+    - Normal discount factor : 0.3
+    - Increase discount factor : 0.1
-4. discount factor
+    - Decrease discount factor : 0.99

 ### 3.1 Q-learning